Work Your Opportunities

 You had a meeting with Leung and Alan from Get Cloudy Consulting.
-They’re interested in buying sneakers from a couple different product lines.
-You still have a lot of work to do to close this deal, starting with putting together a package that they’ll want to buy.
+They’re interested in buying sneakers from a couple of different product lines.
+You still have a lot of work to do to close this deal, starting with putting together a package that they want to buy.

 Your new opportunity for Leung and Alan is in the Prospecting stage.
 As you work the deal through different stages, the likelihood that Leung and Alan will buy from you increases.
 After all, if they were no longer interested in your product, they’d probably let you know or stop asking for information.
-You can estimate the likelihood of a successful sale based on what stage the deal is at.
-Each stage is associated with a probability that the deal will be completed successfully.
-Probabilities are used when creating forecasts.
-(See the Resources below to learn more about forecasting.)
+You can estimate the likelihood of a sale based on the deal’s stage.
+Each stage is associated with a probability of winning the deal.
+Probabilities are used in creating forecasts.
+(To learn more about forecasting, see the Resources below.)

-Not every company’s process is the same, so the stages your company uses for opportunities may be different from what you’ll see in your Trailhead playground.
-Your company may have set up separate sales processes for each type of sale that reps make.
-For example, you may have one sales process to handle standard retail orders for large quantities of shoes, and a separate process for small, custom shoe orders.
+Not every company’s process is the same, so the stages your company uses for opportunities can differ from what you see in your Trailhead playground.
+Some companies set up separate sales processes for each type of sale that reps make.
+For example, Cloud Kicks can have one sales process to handle standard retail orders for large quantities, and another for small, custom orders.

-Let’s start by making sure we have a opportunity record where we can track our progress.
+Let’s start by creating an opportunity record where we can track our progress.

 - On the Opportunities tab, click New.

-- If your organization has more than one record type for opportunities, select the type that best represents this opportunity.
+- If your org has more than one record type for opportunities, select the type that best represents this opportunity.

-- Select the account that the opportunity relates to.
+- Select the account that the opportunity is related to.